 Madonna Estate is located in the Napa Los Carneros AVA directly next to the often busy Highway 12 (their parking lot is accessible via Old Sonoma Road).
 The winery is owned by the Bartolucci’s, one of the oldest wine making families in Napa Valley.
 Andrea “Andy” Bartolucci first came to Napa Valley in 1913 from a small village along the Adriatic coast, in Italy’s Emilia-Romagna near Rimini.
 During his early years in California, he worked as a brick mason on the original Palace of Fine Arts building in San Francisco for the Panama–Pacific International Exposition held in 1915.
 After moving to Napa Valley (St. Helena), he worked in some of the magnesium mines in the northern part of the valley.

-In 1922 Andrea purchased 24-acres in Oakville (home to what is now Napa Wine Company).
-This was not an easy time to get into the wine business as it was in the early years of Prohibition.
+In 1922 Andrea purchased 24-acres in Oakville which is now home to Napa Wine Company.
+This was not an easy time to enter the wine business as it was in the early years of Prohibition.
 And to make matters more difficult, the winery they had purchased burned down two years after they acquired it.
 They persevered and made sacramental wine; in addition, they loaded grapes on rail cars bringing them to the San Francisco Bay area where they were sold to home winemakers – primarily to the Italian community that was living in North Beach (San Francisco).
 Making up to 200 gallons of home wine per household during Prohibition was legal.

 After Prohibition ended, they immediately began making wine (1933 would have been their first vintage).
 And for a number of years, they also distilled wine – providing services for wineries such as Beaulieu Vineyard and Charles Krug Winery.
 Eventually Andrea’s son, Louis took control of the winery and developed the Mont St. John label (appropriately named because of their geographic location in Oakville across from Mont St. John) and by 1947 Mont St. John Cellars was listed as the 12th largest California winery.

-The family eventually sold their Oakville property in 1975 to Heublein (the company that already owned Inglenook which was a brand no longer associated with its original Rutherford property – and for a time the Inglenook wines were produced in the winery that today is Napa Wine Co.
+The family eventually sold their Oakville property in 1975 to Heublein, the company that already owned Inglenook, a brand no longer associated with its original Rutherford property.
+For some time the Inglenook wines were produced in the winery that today is Napa Wine Co.

 After the Bartolucci’s sold their original property in Oakville they made a rather interesting decision at the time to locate their vineyard efforts from the proven grounds up valley to what was mostly pasture land in Carneros at the time.
 Louis and Buck purchased 160 acres in Carneros off of Duhig Road.
 This land was not yet planted; today approximately 140 acres of this property are planted to a diversity of varieties and clones.
 Their first release of modern-day Madonna Estate was a 1979 Pinot Noir.

 Two varieties that Carneros is known for are Chardonnay and Pinot Noir and their plantings of these form a large part of the vineyard.
+Chardonnay is their most planted grape.
 However, they also grow a number of other varieties – some not commonly found in Napa Valley such as Gewürztraminer, Muscat Canelli, Pinot Grigio and the very obscure (for Napa Valley), Dolcetto.
-And remarkably they also grow Cabernet Sauvignon – produced in a style that is decidedly different than up valley wines made from this same variety.
-Their diversity in the vineyard allows them to make a diversity of wines.
-This vineyard supplies nearly all the grapes for their wines (the exception being Cabernet Sauvignon from St. Helena and a Barbera from the Sierra Nevada foothills (near the town of Lincoln – northeast of Sacramento).
+And remarkably they also grow Cabernet Sauvignon produced in a style that is decidedly different than up valley wines made from this same variety.
+The diversity in their vineyard allows them to make a wide-range of wines.
+This vineyard supplies nearly all the grapes for their wines; the exception being Cabernet Sauvignon from St. Helena and a Barbera from the Sierra Nevada foothills located near the town of Lincoln – northeast of Sacramento.
+The Madonna Estate wines tend to be lower in alcohol than many other contemporary Napa Valley producers.

 After several years of establishing their new vineyard they began construction on the winery in 1977 for their Mont St. John wines (today Madonna Estate) on 4.5 acres previously part of a cattle ranch.
 Their first Pinot Noir vintage from this vineyard was from 1979.
 The tasting room opened in 1981.
 A tiny vineyard surrounds part of the winery; it was planted to Muscat Canelli for many years and was replanted to Dolcetto in Spring 2018.
 Notice the arches at the winery; these are in tribute to Buck’s grandfather Andrea who always enjoyed seeing arches in buildings.
 And in an echo of history, visitors who drive by Napa Wine Co in Oakville will still see arches in the design of their tasting room.